flrogerw/poc-entitlements/README.md

 ## Running the POC

-### Requirements
+### Global Requirements
-The only requirement is the node Stripe module.

 ~~~
 npm install stripe -g
 ~~~

 ### Start the Containers
-1. Create a .env file within the stripe_adapter folder using the included sample for direction.
+1. Rename the env_sample file within the stripe_adapter folder to .env.

+2. Open the .env file and populate with the correct values as indicated within the file. **You will need a Stripe Account and some configuration done within Stripe.**

+    *The second step is not necesary if you do not plan on creating external Products nor Create new Subscribers by purchasing a Product.*

-2. Build the containers
+### Build the containers

 ~~~
+cd poc-entitlements
 docker-compose up --detach
 ~~~

-3. Setup the Database and Run the Migrations
+### Setup the Database and Run the Migrations

 ~~~
 cd backend